 - Do not put your retainers in hot boiling water, a dishwasher, or a washing machine to sterilize them.
 Also, avoid leaving retainers in a hot car, on top of a TV, or on a stove.
 Hot environments will warp them.

-- Brush your retainers thoroughly before and after wear with soap and water or baking soda, using the special retainer brush we provide to you.
+- Brush your retainers thoroughly twice a day with soap and water or baking soda, using the special retainer brush Dr. Held provides to you.
 Use cool water, never hot water.
 Brushing retainers removes the plaque and eliminates odors.

 - Do not put your retainers in mouthwash.
 Leaving your them in mouthwash too long can damage your retainers and may lead to the need to replace them.